12/15/14 Pathway is currently being updated, please e-mail firstname.lastname@example.org if you need support.

 Paving the Way for Early Educator Degree Attainment

-The Child and Adolescent Development department has received funding to support degree completion rates for people in early childhood education.
+The Child and Adolescent Development (CAD) Department has received funding to support degree completion rates for people in early childhood education.
 This funding has allowed us to create the Promoting Achievement Through Higher Education (PATH) program.
 PATH is a program designed to support professionals working in the field of early childhood education to get a Bachelor's degree.
 PATH hopes to eliminate many of the challenges and barriers for early childhood education to graduate a four-year institute.
 PATH includes the Metro Academy of Child and Adolescent Development (Lower Division) and PATH Upper Division.

-Metro Academy (Lower Division)
+CAD Metro Academy (Lower Division)

 - Receive one-on-one support from faculty

 - Develop individual education plans with an academic counselor who follows each student over time